kaflesudip/grabfeed/README.md

 Requirements:
 =============
-  GrabFeed uses following modules as its requirments:
+  GrabFeed uses following modules as its requirements:
   - urllib2
   - Beautifulsoup